Overview

 Key Themes

 Liberty and tyranny.
 The central question of the Annals is what becomes of a political community when free institutions are hollowed out.
 Tacitus watches the Senate debase itself before each successive emperor, and his analysis of this debasement is unsparing.
-He does not simply blame the emperors; he also indicts the senators who made themselves accomplices.
+He does not simply blame the emperors; he also indicts the senators who made themselves their accomplices.
 The concept of libertas — freedom, specifically the freedom of the governing class to deliberate and act without terror — haunts the work from its opening pages to its last surviving lines.

 The corruption of the Senate.
-Tacitus repeatedly documents the Senate’s transformation from a deliberative body into an instrument of flattery, prosecution, and informing.
-He catalogs the men who distinguished themselves by their sycophancy and contrasts them, elegiacally, with those who maintained dignity in the face of autocracy.
-The Senate’s degradation is not merely a political observation; it is a moral one.
+Tacitus repeatedly documents the Senate's transformation from a deliberative body into an instrument of flattery, prosecution, and informing.
+He catalogs the men who distinguished themselves through sycophancy and contrasts them, elegiacally, with those who maintained dignity in the face of autocracy.
+The Senate's degradation is not merely a political observation; it is a moral one.

 The role of informers.
 The delatores — professional accusers who brought charges under the treason law — are among the most sinister presences in the Annals.
-Tacitus charts how the lex maiestatis, originally a law against sedition, was expanded under successive emperors to criminalize words, gestures, even silence.
+Tacitus charts how the lex maiestatis, originally a law against sedition, was expanded under successive emperors to criminalize words, gestures, and even silence.
 The informer system made private trust impossible and public life dangerous; Tacitus presents it as one of the defining pathologies of the Principate.

 The great individual against the system.
 Alongside its political themes, the Annals is populated by figures of exceptional force — Germanicus, Agrippina the Elder, Sejanus, Agrippina the Younger, Seneca — whose ambitions, virtues, and vices Tacitus renders with psychological intensity.
-The tension between the private character and the public role, between what people are and what the Principate makes of them, is one of the work’s most searching preoccupations.
+The tension between private character and public role, between what people are and what the Principate makes of them, is one of the work's most searching preoccupations.

 Further Reading

-Ronald Syme’s Tacitus (Oxford, 1958) is the indispensable starting point: a two-volume monument of classical scholarship that situates the historian in his social and political world.
-Anthony Woodman’s Tacitus Reviewed (Oxford, 1998) collects important essays on Tacitean historiography and style.
-Miriam Griffin’s Nero: The End of a Dynasty (1984) provides essential historical background for the later books.
-For the Tiberian period, Barbara Levick’s Tiberius the Politician (1976; revised 1999) offers a valuable revisionist corrective to the Tacitean portrait.
-Rhiannon Ash’s Ordering Anarchy: Armies and Leaders in Tacitus’ Histories (1999), though focused on the Histories, illuminates Tacitean narrative method throughout.
-For the Latin style, Clarence Mendell’s Tacitus: The Man and His Work (1957) remains a useful survey, while more recent work on Tacitean irony and intertextuality can be found in the essays collected in A.J.
+Secondary Literature Ronald Syme's Tacitus (Oxford, 1958) is the indispensable starting point: a two-volume monument of classical scholarship that situates the historian in his social and political world.
+Anthony Woodman's Tacitus Reviewed (Oxford, 1998) collects important essays on Tacitean historiography and style.
+Miriam Griffin's Nero: The End of a Dynasty (1984) provides essential historical background for the later books.
+For the Tiberian period, Barbara Levick's Tiberius the Politician (1976; revised 1999) offers a valuable revisionist corrective to the Tacitean portrait.
+Rhiannon Ash's Ordering Anarchy: Armies and Leaders in Tacitus' Histories (1999), though focused on the Histories, illuminates Tacitean narrative method throughout.
+For the Latin style, Clarence Mendell's Tacitus: The Man and His Work (1957) remains a useful survey, while more recent work on Tacitean irony and intertextuality can be found in the essays collected in A.J.
 Woodman and A.G.
 Wiseman, eds., The Cambridge Companion to Tacitus (2009).